kirill-konshin/next-redux-wrapper/README.md

 ## How it works

 No magic is involved, it auto-creates Redux store when `getInitialProps` is called by Next.js and then passes this store down to React Redux's `Provider`, which is used to wrap the original component, also automatically.
-On the client side it also takes care of using same store every time, whereas on server new store is created for each request.
+The same store is used on server on client when rendering child components.

 The `withRedux` function accepts `makeStore` as first argument, all other arguments are internally passed to React Redux's `connect()` function for simplicity.
 The `makeStore` function will receive initial state as one argument and